Daniyal1998/HOME-AUTOMATION/README.md

 # HOME-AUTOMATION
 I was the part of the team named Technokrats and we participated in Techkriti'18 - Technical Fest of IIT Kanpur .
 Our team was the second runner up in this event .

-Some features of the product :
+Some key features of the product :

 •	System can be controlled from all over world using website and state of each bulb, components are displayed on the website.